lpwoodhouse/rpi_fan_levels/README.md

-# rpi_fan_adjust
+# Raspberry Pi Cluster Project
+## Adjust PoE Hat Fan Speed

-Adjust the PoE hat fan speeds on Raspberry Pi cluster
+Use this ansible role to adjust the fan speeds on the Raspberry Pi PoE hats.